vast-data/cosmos-labs/lab3/README.md

 > 📖 **Hey, remember to read the [story](STORY.md) to understand what we're doing and why!** This will help you understand the business context and challenges the Orbital Dynamics team is facing.

+## Build On VAST: Code Lab Server Access
+The VAST Data Labs gives our entire community remote access to our data infrastructure platform for hands-on exploration and testing.
+The lab environment is a practical way to get familiar with VAST systems, try out different configurations, and build automation workflows - all without needing your own hardware setup.

+If you do not have access to a VAST cluster, complete this lab using our data infrastructure platform, [join our Community to get Code Lab Server access](https://community.vastdata.com/t/official-vast-data-labs-user-guide/1774#p-2216-infrastructure-automation-with-python-and-the-vast-api-3).

 ## 🎯 Overview

 This Lab 3 solution provides a complete weather data pipeline and analytics system that: